-Gaslighting is one of the more common forms of a narcissists manipulation.
-Yet, when we are unaware of what this is, it’s difficult to see it happening to us while it is happening, however with more awareness, once we know, we can see it a mile away.
+Gaslighting is one of the more common forms of narcissistic manipulation.
+Yet, when we are unaware of what this is, it isn’t easy to see it happening to us while it is happening, however with more awareness, once we know, we can see it a mile away.

 Gaslighting is psychological manipulation to distort someone’s reality, to make someone doubt themselves and reality so much they feel like they are going crazy, often by the very person who’s sending them the way, with the narcissist saying. ”You’re crazy.” so that we doubt ourselves and doubt our reality all the more.